 - Transport Decarbonisation Alliance

 A partnership between countries, cities/regions, and companies.
 Its goal is to speed up the shift towards a net-zero emission transport system before 2050.
-The Netherlands State Secretary for Infrastructure and Water Management chairs the TDA.
+The Netherlands is an active member of the TDA.

 - Hybrid and Electric Vehicles Technology Collaboration Programme